-Ecotourism and Natural Resource Management Spring 2013
+Ecotourism and Natural Resource Management Spring 2014

-The Department of Recreation and Leisure Studies is pleased to announce the opportunity for students to participate in a short-term study abroad to Costa Rica during the Spring semester in 2013.
+The Department of Recreation and Leisure Studies is pleased to announce the opportunity for students to participate in a short-term study abroad to Costa Rica during the Spring semester in 2014.
 Ecotourism and Natural Resource Management G LA (RLS 27700) is a 3-credit course focusing on ecotourism in Costa Rica and culminating in a Spring Break trip.

-- Stay in ecotourism lodges in Alajuela, Monteverde, Quepos and Marino Ballena
+- stay in ecotourism lodges in Alajuela, Monteverde, Quepos and Marino Ballena

-- Visit family farms and sugar cane Trapiche near Quepos and talk with local farmers
+- visit Manuel Antonio National Park to observe tropical and marine wildlife Kayak in Terraba River Mangrove Forest Visit family farms and sugar cane Trapiche near Quepos and talk with local farmers

-- Hike in Monteverde Cloud Forest Reserve
+- hike in Monteverde Cloud Forest Reserve

-- Participate in ASANA turtle conservation project
+- and volunteer with the ASANA turtle conservation project.

 For more information, contact: